-Standard infection control and occupational health and safety guidelines should be followed at all times.
-A person having contact with a body (e.g., placing in body bag or wrapping a body) must wear:
+Standard infection control and occupational health and safety guidelines should always be followed.
+A person having contact with a body (for example, placing in body bag or wrapping a body) must wear:

 After use, those items must be placed in a clean plastic bag and then laundered as soon as practicable, or otherwise disposed of as soon as practicable as clinical waste.

-If the person died from pandemic influenza, and had a List B disease, such as diphtheria, plague, respiratory anthrax, smallpox, tuberculosis or a viral haemorrhagic fever the body must not be embalmed.
+If the person died from pandemic influenza, and had a prescribed infectious disease, such as diphtheria, plague, respiratory anthrax, smallpox, tuberculosis, or a viral haemorrhagic fever the body must not be embalmed.

-No special vehicle or conditions other than that required in the Public Health (Disposal of Bodies) Regulation 2002, are needed for transportation of a deceased body infected with influenza.
+No special vehicle or conditions other than that required in the Public Health Regulation 2022, are needed for transportation of a deceased body infected with influenza.

 When transporting the body of the deceased, the body must be placed and secured in a body bag or wrapping.
-The body bag or wrapping must be of a type approved by the Director-General, so as to prevent the leakage of body fluids.
-Commonwealth of Australia Interim Pandemic Influenza Infection Control Guidelines recommend that a surgical mask or cloth should be placed on the body's nose and mouth when the body is moved.
+The body bag or wrapping must be of a type approved by the Director-General, to prevent the leakage of body fluids.

-When there is reason to believe that the body is infected with a List A disease (Creutzfeld-Jacob disease, hepatitis C, human immunodeficiency virus infection) or List B disease (diphtheria, plague, respiratory anthrax, smallpox, tuberculosis and viral haemorrhagic fevers) in addition to pandemic influenza, the bag or wrapping must clearly be marked with the appropriate words either "Infectious Disease - List A - Handle with Care" or "Infectious Disease - List B - Handle with Care."
+When there is reason to believe that the body is infected with a prescribed infectious disease s79 of the Regulation (avian influenza in humans, diphtheria, Middle East Respiratory Syndrome Coronavirus, plague, respiratory anthrax, smallpox, tuberculosis, and viral haemorrhagic fevers) in addition to pandemic influenza, the bag or wrapping must clearly be marked with the appropriate words "Infectious Disease Handle with Care".

 When carrying out procedures to prepare the body for viewing, standard precautions should be followed in the same way as they would be in handling or performing invasive procedures on any deceased body.
 Family members should still be allowed to view the body.

-When a person has died from pandemic influenza and, in addition, had infection with a List B disease, the body must not be made available for viewing.
+When a person has died from pandemic influenza or had been infected with a prescribed infectious disease, the body must not be made available for viewing.

 During an influenza pandemic, many people in the community may be infected with the virus, especially those who have recently cared for someone with pandemic influenza.
 Like any public gathering, there is potential for transmission of the pandemic influenza amongst those attending a funeral, related to the gathering of people in an enclosed space.
 To minimise transmission, restrictions may be placed on the type and size of the gathering.
 For example, attendance at funerals could be restricted to close family and friends, and it could be suggested that the gathering take place in an open-air venue rather than an enclosed space.